Eye infections: Types, symptoms and treatment

 Other viral eye infections (viral keratitis)

 Besides common conjunctivitis, other viral eye infections include ocular herpes, which occurs with exposure to the Herpes simplex virus.
+If you suffer from 'cold sores' it is extremely important to wash your hands immediately after touching or treating as sore and never use another person's towel.

 This type of eye infection made worldwide news in 2006 when a contact lens solution now withdrawn from the market was linked to an outbreak among contact lens wearers.